frdmn/hostkeeper/README.md

 1. Make sure you've installed all requirements
 2. Clone this repository:
   `git clone https://github.com/frdmn/hostkeeper`
-3. Create host file storage (which is not tracked by `git`):
-  `cp server/db.example.json server/db.json `
-4. Boot up the Vagrant box using:
+3. Boot up the Vagrant box using:
   `vagrant up`
-5. Add your desired host/IP mappings in the _hostkeeper_ web interface:
+4. Add your desired host/IP mappings in the _hostkeeper_ web interface:
   `http://192.168.1.21` (The guest system tries to setup an bridged network interface from the WiFi interface of your Mac)
-6. Setup `192.168.1.21` as DNS server on any device where you want to use the adjusted/dummy/fake hostnames.
+5. Setup `192.168.1.21` as DNS server on any device where you want to use the adjusted/dummy/fake hostnames.

 ## Under the hood